Neal Dow: Presidential election of 1880

 In 1880, Maine Republicans refused to pass more anti-alcohol legislation, and Dow quit the party to join the Prohibitionists; he instantly became the party's most prominent member.
 His friend and ally James Black requested that Dow's name be placed in nomination for the presidency at the 1880 convention, to which Dow agreed.
 The convention that met in Cleveland that June welcomed delegates from twelve states, but attracted almost no attention from the press.
 Dow himself did not attend, staying home with his ailing wife (candidates for a party's nomination often did not attend conventions in person at that time).
 He was nominated, heading a ticket with vice-presidential nominee Henry Adams Thompson of Ohio.

 Dow mostly ignored the national contest that summer, focusing on campaigning for pro-temperance candidates in local Maine elections.
-Republicans pressured Dow to withdraw, fearing that he would claim enough votes to cost their nominee, James A. Garfield, the election.
+Republicans, especially James G. Blaine, pressured Dow to withdraw, fearing that he would claim enough votes to cost their nominee, James A. Garfield, the election.
 Dow declined to do so, but his vote totals were too small to harm Garfield in any case.
 The Prohibition ticket polled just 10,305 votes, 0.1% of the total.
 Garfield narrowly won the popular vote over Democrat Winfield Scott Hancock, but in the electoral college, he carried a clear majority.
 Dow was not displeased with the result, happy that the Republicans had triumphed over the "ex-slavedriving rebel element".